Yuri Slezkine: Views on the Russo-Ukrainian War and Western Civilization

 According to Slezkine, Russia is divorcing itself from the rest of Western civilization, a process reinforced by the Russo-Ukrainian War.
 He further argues that the West's unwillingness to integrate Russia into a common European security infrastructure was a major factor in provoking the war.

 In October 2022, he argued that the West maintains unity in part by characterizing Russia as "evil," remarking "where would the West be without it?"
 He also alluded to the supposedly controversial ideas in Ukraine which do not sit well with the Western views: "Ukrainian national ideology is in many ways the opposite of what we are taught in the United States or in Western Europe".

 More broadly, he believes that Western civilization is divided between Anglo-American/Western European cosmopolitanism and Eastern European/Israeli ethnonationalism.
 He has described the Baltic states as “ethnocracies” and Israel as “a racist state”, which, for just or unjust reasons, implemented an apartheid system with first-, second- and third-class citizens.
-Slezkine himself has many relatives in Israel; his aunt’s kibbutz was attacked on October 7 attacks, but she survived.
+Slezkine himself has many relatives in Israel; his aunt’s kibbutz was attacked in the October 7 attacks, but she survived.

-He argues that censorship in the West is very significant.
+He argues that censorship in the West is very substantial.
 It originates from private and professional organizations and creates a “society of conformists”.
-Among the West’s “sacred cows”, are issues related to family, sexuality and race.
+Among the West’s “sacred cows” are matters related to family, sexuality, and race.